marcosgz/esse-active_record/README.md

 ## Collection Batch Context

 Assume that you have a collection of orders and you want to also include the customer data that lives in a external system.
-To avoid making a request for each order, you can use the `batch_context` to fetch the data in batches and make it available in the serializer context.
+To avoid making a request for each order, you can use the `batch_context` to fetch the data in batches and make it available in the document context.

 ```ruby
 class OrdersIndex < Esse::Index